The managed clipping playbook 2026, 6 blocks anchored on CPQV

 The 13-day cohort proof: n=3,085 clips, 1.19M qualified views, 27 paying subs at $50 per month = $1,290 MRR against a $90 production cost basis.
 The cohort is small enough to be reproducible by any operator, large enough to control for source-week variation.
 The 38% gate-pass rate is the binding constraint, not the headline; the 62% that failed the gate is what the audit ledger is for.
 Without the audit ledger, the 62% becomes a cost; with the audit ledger, the 62% becomes the optimization surface that the next source-week's cuts attack directly.

 For the productized service surface, /services/kol-marketing is the FORKOFF lane that combines clipping with the broader creator-distribution surface.
-For the per-vendor deep dives: best clipping software 2026, clipping tools comparison, OpusClip review, Submagic review, Whop review, best AI video editor 2026, how to clip Twitch, qualified views metric, managed clipping revenue case study v2, podcast clipping revenue case study, podcast clipping agency pricing, the clip economy thesis, and 20K subs is meaningless analysis.
+For the per-vendor deep dives: best clipping software 2026, clipping tools comparison, OpusClip review, Submagic review, Whop review, best AI video editor 2026, how to clip Twitch, qualified views metric, managed clipping revenue case study v2, podcast clipping revenue case study, podcast clipping agency pricing, the clip economy thesis, 20K subs is meaningless analysis, and the 3-lane CPQV ledger comparing clipping agency vs in-house editor vs Opus Clip.

 The next 24 months are the highest-leverage window to lock CPQV-priced clipping contracts before competitors close the gap.
 AI-chat buyer routing keeps shifting share away from search; the audit-ledger contract is the only billing structure that captures the share durably.
 The operators who claim CPQV-priced delivery in 2026 hold the margin advantage through 2028.
 Pick a narrow narrative lane, install the 6-block clipping OS, lock the audit ledger as a contract artifact, and let the compounding run.
 The full clipping agency vs marketplace decision walk-through is the contract-level companion to this HUB.